AndyLaiJS/Cnergy/README.md

 The application is built using VueJS.

 NodeJS, npm and MySQL are assumed to be already installed on your system

+I'm also assuming you have already git cloned the project, and have already changed directory in your terminal to it.
 ## For Frontend

 ### Installing VueJS